 The Pecorino was planted in 2007 and the first vintage released in 2010.
 It's made in the same way as the Trebbiano but aged for only 6 months.

 The wine shows a beautiful acidity with a light spritz.
 It's medium to full bodied with hints of dried mint, almond blossom & orange zest.
 Open the bottle 30 minutes before you want to drink it to give it some air.
 It perfectly pairs with grilled fish or white meat.

 The Montepulciano comes from vines that are over 50 years old and are planted over clay & limestone.
 It is then aged for 2 years in concrete tanks.

-This young and bold juice shows pronounced and concentrated aromas of black fruit, leather, meat, spices, earth, smoke and liquorice mixed with great truffle notes which will only get stronger!
+This young and bold juice shows pronounced aromas of black fruit, meat, earth, smoke and liquorice mixed with truffle notes which will only get stronger!
 It's well born with elegant tannins and will age nicely for a decade or two.
-With the game season well on the way, this is the perfect wine for romantic dinners centred around braised partridge or grilled duck breast.
+This is the perfect wine for romantic dinners centred around braised game dishes.